Sureshpatil4348/Fxlabs.ai_Front_end/CALCULATIONS.md

 # Calculations Reference

+**IMPORTANT**: As of the latest update, all calculations described in this document are performed **server-side**.
+The frontend no longer performs any technical indicator calculations client-side.
+This document serves as a reference for understanding how the calculations work, but the actual computation happens on the backend.
+The frontend receives pre-calculated indicator values via WebSocket/API.

 This document explains, in detail, how every widget computes its values and how the UI derives Buy/Sell labels and percentages.
 It also calls out data sources, guardrails, and thresholds used across the app.

 Contents